Edualrs/Edualrs/README.md

 I'm Eduardo Albuquerque, a university student passionate about software development.
 I enjoy building small projects to sharpen my skills and explore real-world applications of what I learn.

 **Current Focus Areas**
-- Object-Oriented Programming with Python
+- Functional Programming with Python
 - Data Analysis and Manipulation using SQL

 <br>